FudanSELab/violationTracker/README.md

 Note that if the column file_path/pre_file_path is empty, there is no NEW/CLOSED violation in the commit.

-## Benchmark for Tracking violation cases
+## Benchmark for tracking violation cases
 Download the details in this [link](https://github.com/FudanSELab/violationTracker/blob/master/resources/Benchmark%20for%20Tracking%20violation%20cases.xlsx).
 The table shows violation cases lifecycle, including the the first version information (commit, file_path, location_lines) and the threads (the quantity of threads, commits of threads start and end, the average days of the threads).